Department of African American Studies (Syracuse University): Gender and Environmental Justice Focus

 The Department received a Ford Foundation grant in order to support the development of gender and environmental justice in Africana studies nationally.
 The project is entitled "Gender and Environmental Justice," and makes AAS the only department of its kind in the nation to recognize the importance of environmental justice in its curriculum.
 The Ford Foundation also awarded support towards a postdoctoral program focusing on civic engagement in the arts, public humanities, architecture and the media.
 The Ford Foundation grant facilitated a Black feminist lecture series "Black Feminism and Environmental Justice" lecture series, research grants, Community Mapping and Photovoice Research project, and symposiums for Black women and other minorities.

 Undergraduate Studies - African American Studies

 The department offers a major and minor in African American studies that is interdisciplinary and focuses on international studies.
 The undergraduate studies program focuses on community involvement and on building an international experience for students.
-It has pioneered groundbreaking study abroad programs like "Paris Noir", "Beyond the Beach:The Caribbean as a Place, Not just Playground", and a study abroad programs centered on Black Austria (University of Graz) and Zimbabwe.
+It has pioneered groundbreaking study abroad programs such as "Paris Noir", "Beyond the Beach:The Caribbean as a Place, Not just Playground", and a study abroad programs centered on Black Austria (University of Graz) and Zimbabwe.